puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_collectors.markdown

 A collector with an empty search expression will match **every** resource of the specified type.

-Parentheses may be used to improve readability.
+Parentheses may be used to improve readability, and to modify the priority/grouping of `and`/`or`.
 You can create arbitrarily complex expressions using the following four operators:

 - [`==`](#equality-search)
 - [`!=`](#non-equality-search)